Amplitude SDK Quickstart Guide

 Learn more in Flutter SDK.

 The Go SDK lets you send events to Amplitude.
-See the full documentation at Go SDK.
+See the Go SDK documentation for additional configurations and advanced topics.

 Table of Contents